PhD - Leuven | More than two weeks ago

 You will design the fastest and most energy-efficient wireless communication systems of the future

 Over the last decades, wireless communications have undergone an exponential growth, providing an ever-increasing throughput thanks to higher bandwidth, spatial multiplexing, and improved implementation of high-speed communication schemes.
-Going beyond throughputs offered by 5G networks and the latest WLAN standards such as 802.11ax/ay, future systems will aim at speeds of 100 Gbps or more.
+Future systems aim at speeds of 100 Gbps or more.
 This requires disruptive solutions, and one key ingredient is to consider carrier frequencies above 100 GHz where a broad spectrum is available and large multiple-antenna systems can be integrated within small dimensions.

 This PhD will build on imec's experience of high-throughput mm-wave communication systems and identify the key components to optimize based on state-of-the-art literature and assessment of complexity and performance of candidate DSP solutions.
-The work will combine Matlab-based performance simulation with a digital design flow to validate speed and complexity.
-This research may be combined with experiments and measurement on a communication testbed.
+The work will combine Matlab-based performance simulation with digital design steps in order to validate speed, energy and complexity.
+This research may be combined with experiments and measurements on a communication testbed.

-Required background: Electrical Engineering, Digital Signal Processing for Communications, Digital Circuit Design (VHDL or Verilog), Matlab, C/C++
+Required background: Electrical Engineering, Digital Signal Processing for Communications

 Supervisor: Sofie Pollin